Sobeys

-Sobeys Inc. is the second largest supermarket chain in Canada after Loblaw Companies Limited, with over 1,500 stores operating across Canada under a variety of banners.
+Sobeys Inc. is a national supermarket chain in Canada with over 1,500 stores operating under a variety of banners.
 Headquartered in Stellarton, Nova Scotia, it operates stores in all ten provinces and accumulated sales of more than C$25.1 billion in the fiscal 2019 operating year.
 It is a wholly owned subsidiary of Empire Company Limited, a Canadian business conglomerate.

 It is a participant in the voluntary Scanner Price Accuracy Code managed by the Retail Council of Canada.